10/2025: Collaboration article published in Cell Reports

 Last but not least: huge thank you to Gerhard Schultheiß, Philip Rosenstiel and John Baines for their support in getting this facility for Kiel and of course also to the UKSH and CAU medical faculty for funding the facility!

-#gnotobiotics
+#gnotobiotics #microbiome

 04/2023: Zeynep receives Master degree